 - Switch to a supportive pillow that alleviates pressure in the neck area

 Migraines can cause a variety of symptoms, including neck pain.
 Sometimes, though, neck pain from an injury or a cervical issue can radiate upward and become a headache.
 This is called a cervicogenic headache.
-In both cases, it is possible to find relief and resume your daily activities with lifestyle modifications, home remedies, nutritional support, and medication.
+In both cases, it is possible to find comfort and resume your daily activities with lifestyle modifications, home remedies, nutritional support, to maintain a healthy inflammatory response, and medication.
 Be sure to reach out to a specialist if you are worried about your migraine symptoms, neck pain, or have other headache-related concerns.

 Sign up for priority access to coupons, specials, health tips, product announcements and more!